 BPi M2 Plus V1.2

-The H3 chipset support for BPi M2+ has been included in mainline kernels since 4.2.
-Most of the board functionality works out of the box, but support for many features has been added rather recently, which means that a fairly recent kernel version is required.
-Some features (hw accelerated crypto, graphics/video features, thermal, and DVFS) are still being worked on.
+The H3 SoC support has matured since its introduction in kernel 4.2.
+Most of the board functionality for boards such as BPi M2+ are available with current mainline kernels.
+Some features (hw accelerated crypto, hw spinlocks, and thermal) are still being worked on.
 For a more comprehensive list of supported features, see the status matrix for mainline kernels.
 In addition, legacy 3.4 kernels are available in various work-in-progress git branches.

 See the Manual build section for more details.

 BPi M2+ is more or less a clone of Orange Pi PC/Plus it benefits automagically from all progress being made for these boards.

 You can build things for yourself by following our Manual build howto and by choosing from the configurations available below.

 Use the orangepi_plus_defconfig (as a workaround until dedicated defconfig is available).
 Some alternative configs available from